pollination/pollination-docs/legal/service_level_agreement.md

 ## 4. Claim Procedure

-To receive a Service Credit, the Customer must submit a claim by sending an email to `support@pollination.cloud`.
+To receive a Service Credit, the Customer must submit a claim by sending an email to `support@pollination.solutions`.
 To be eligible, the credit request must be received by us by the end of the second billing cycle after which the incident occurred and must include the following information:

 * Customer name, registered email address.
 * The name of the service to which the claim relates